kalviskilups/custom-rag-api/README.md

 ## Tests

-Run tests by running `python3 pytest` in the root directory.
+Run tests by running `pytest` in the root directory.